tdammers/fg-efb/README.markdown

   - `/instrumentation/efb/flightbag-companion-uri` (this points to the URI where the companion app can be reached; `localhost:7675` is the default for [fg-efb-server](https://github.com/fg-efb-server).
+  - `/instrumentation/efb/allow-keyboard-grabbing` (boolean; if set, allows
+    the EFB to grab physical keyboard inputs whenever an on-screen keyboard is displayed on the EFB).